tommasobonomo/react-tournament/README.md

 ### Features on the way

 - Better implementation of the new game feature, without page reload (**DONE!**)
-- Better checks on the score inputs
+- Better checks on score inputs
 - Implementation of settings panel at the start of a new tournament, to choose number of points awarded for each different result
 - Ability to save/load tournaments